 - When reviewing an application, the candidate's academic and professional background will be considered.

 - A total of ten courses (at least three at the 700-level) must be completed within five years.

-- The curriculum consists of seven core courses and five others chosen by you in consultation with your advisor.
+- The curriculum consists of six core courses and five others chosen by you in consultation with your advisor.

 - Only one grade of C may count toward the master's degree.